Blog Post

 Research consistently shows that systems-level approaches outperform individual interventions:

-• School-wide PBIS reduces office discipline referrals by 20-60% (Bradshaw et al., 2010)
+• School-wide PBIS can reduce office discipline referrals (Bradshaw et al., 2010)

 The Future of School-Based Behavior Analysis